 To cure the ambiguity, the author recommends that article 1F(b) of the Refugee Convention be amended.
 A "non-political crime" should be defined as one committed without a political intention; it must be not proportional to a political purpose, be for private benefit, and not be committed within "specific events and time".
-In this regard, crimes having a political objective mean crime committed to defend "fundamental human rights" - namely, the right to life, equality, human dignity, political involvement, with no discrimination because of sex or race.
-The political purpose must protect and promote the rule of law, liberty of individuals, faith, beliefs, views, expression, principles, and the establishment of an open and autonomous social order.
+In this regard, crimes having a political objective mean crime committed to defend "fundamental human rights" - namely, the right to life, equality, human dignity, political purpose must protect and promote the rule of law, liberty of individuals, faith, beliefs, views, expression, principles, and the establishment of an open and autonomous social order.